Lemoncode/nextjs-typescript-by-sample/README.md

 # nextjs-typescript-by-sample
 Set of guided samples about how to get started with nextjs + TypeScript.

-# About the sample application
+# About the example application

 We have developed a simple web application that displays a list of github users (fetch from github rest api), and when you click on a given user it navigate to a detail page where you can find detailed information about the selected user.